Johnson & Johnson shares rose Tuesday, following a rating upgrade from Morgan Stanley.

 Major growth drivers include the cooling off of pharma headwinds, strong performances by franchises such as Stelara and Darzalex, and pipeline drivers such as Tremfya and Spravato – according to Lewis.

-JNJ saw its Moving Average Convergence Divergence Histogram (MACD) turn negative on June 18, 2025.
-This is a bearish signal that suggests the stock could decline going forward.
-Tickeron's A.I.dvisor looked at 46 instances where the indicator turned negative.
-In of the 46 cases the stock moved lower in the days that followed.
-This puts the odds of a downward move at .
+The Moving Average Convergence Divergence Histogram (MACD) for JNJ turned negative on August 26, 2025.
+This could be a sign that the stock is set to turn lower in the coming weeks.
+Traders may want to sell the stock or buy put options.
+Tickeron's A.I.dvisor looked at 45 similar instances when the indicator turned negative.
+In of the 45 cases the stock turned lower in the days that followed.
+This puts the odds of success at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where JNJ declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .